gefyrahq/gefyra-ext/json/README.md

 ```

 ## Fields/Interface
-Please consult the `models.py` for the [pydantic](https://pydantic-docs.helpmanual.io/) interfaces and available
+Please consult the `models/` directory for the [pydantic](https://pydantic-docs.helpmanual.io/) interfaces and available
 fields.